 (3) Both fine and imprisonment.

-WAC 246-282-130 Separability clause.
+WAC 246-282-130 Severability clause.
 Should any section, paragraph, clause or phrase of these rules and regulations be declared unconstitutional or invalid for any reason, the remainder of these rules and regulations are not affected.